NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Towering Growth.md

 **Prerequisites** Pine Leshy heritage
 * * *
 You're capable of growing as tall as a pine tree for a short time.
-You gain 2nd-rank [[Spells/Enlarge|Enlarge]] as a primal innate spell.
+You gain 2nd-rank [[Enlarge|Enlarge]] as a primal innate spell.
 You can cast this spell twice per day and you must target yourself.

 *Source: Pathfinder #176: Lost Mammoth Valley*
 *OGL*